UK Ancestry Visa

 • Applying from Outside the UK: The applicant must apply outside the UK.

-• Health Requirement: The applicant and any dependents must produce a TB test certificate if they come from a country where TB is prevalent.
+• Health Requirement: The applicant and any dependents must produce a tuberculosis (TB) test certificate if they come from a country where TB is prevalent.

-Providing you satisfy the above criteria and don’t have any adverse immigration history or criminal convictions, then you will be able to apply for a UK Ancestry Visa.
+Providing you satisfy the above criteria and don’t have any adverse immigration history or criminal convictions, then you will be able to apply for a UK Ancestry Visa successfully.

 Can my Family Join me in the UK with an Ancestry Visa?

 Applicants for a UK Ancestry Visa are permitted to bring dependents with them to the UK.
-Typically, this includes spouses, unmarried/civil partners, and dependent children under 18.
-Other dependents may also be considered.
-However, their eligibility will be assessed based on their individual circumstances, the nature of the relationship, and their dependency on the applicant.
+Typically, this includes spouses, unmarried/civil partners, and dependent children under 18

 Dependents on an Ancestry Visa can apply at the same time as the main applicant or at a later date.
 Regardless of when they apply, they will be granted the same period of leave to remain as the main applicant.
-They will also enjoy the same rights and privileges as the primary visa holders once they are in the UK, meaning dependents can also take up full-time employment.
+Once they are in the UK, they will also enjoy the same rights and privileges as the primary visa holders, meaning dependents can also take up full-time employment.

-If you’re including dependents on your UK Ancestry Visa application, you must demonstrate you can unequivocally support them without recourse to public funds.
+If you’re including dependents on your UK Ancestry Visa application, you must demonstrate you can support them without recourse to public funds.
 Not only does this mean showing increased savings to meet the financial requirements, but you’ll also need to prove you can obtain and afford appropriate accommodation for them within the UK.
+You will also need to pay separate application fees for each dependant.

-Further details are available in our PBS Dependant Visa Guide.
+Further details are available in our Ancestry Dependant Visa Guide.

 How to Apply for a UK Ancestry Visa

 All applications for a UK Ancestry Visa must be made from your home country or a country where you are legally resident.
 Applications are made via an online application form, which captures personal details about you and your UK ancestral history.
-At the end of the online application,, you’ll be prompted to pay the relevant application fees and schedule an appointment to submit your biometric information at a local visa application centre.
+At the end of the online application, you’ll be prompted to pay the relevant application fees and schedule an appointment to submit your biometric information at a local visa application centre.
 Once you have paid the fees, you can then submit your application.
 On submission of your application, you’ll then need to provide your passport and other documentary evidence to support your application.
-The process for doing this varies by country, and you can find further details in our UK Visa Application Process guide.

 Once you’ve submitted your documents and your biometric information, a decision should be made on your Ancestry Visa application within 3 weeks.
 In some instances, applications can take longer if they are complex, incomplete, or if there are other factors to consider.
-Once your application has been fully assessed, you’ll receive an email confirming a decision has been made on your application, and you’ll then need to collect your passport alongside the decision letter.
+Once your application has been fully assessed, you’ll receive an email confirming a decision has been made on your application.

 To apply for a UK Ancestry Visa, applicants must provide various documents to prove their eligibility.
 The exact list of documents required will vary depending on your own individual circumstances, but generally, the following documents will need to be submitted: